CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC_GPO_Software_Deployment.md

 ## GPO Configuration

-Created a dedicated GPO for Chrome deployment:
+I created a dedicated GPO for Chrome deployment:

 ```cmd
 GPO_Deploy_Chrome
 ```

-Linked the GPO to the Workstations OU so it would apply to domain-joined workstation machines.
+The GPO was linked to the Workstations OU so it would apply to domain-joined workstation machines.

 ![GPO Linked to Workstations OU](../Evidence/Phase2_Chrome_GPO/Phase2_Chrome_GPO_11_GPO_Linked_To_Workstations_OU.png)

-Configured security filtering so the policy applied to:
+Security filtering was configured so the policy applied to:

 ```cmd
 Domain Computers